 Following the first placement, dependent on the type of commitment a fieldworker may wish to make and operational needs, there are a variety of contract types available to best suit the needs of both the individual and the organisation.
 These range from single placement contracts, to on-going 'vocationer' contracts.

 Médecins Sans Frontières is committed to the ongoing professional development of our field workers.
 We provide them with access to various types of training that build the skills and knowledge required to be effective in the field.
 This ensures that as an organisation we can respond to the most urgent and critical needs of the people we help around the globe, people who often require scarce and highly specialized types of expertise from medical and support professionals.
 Training programs can range from language training, to sophisticated medical treatments and protocols, to management and leadership best practices, and a host of other possibilities relevant to the professional background and career aspirations of each individual.

 Fieldworker salaries are set so as to reflect the humanitarian spirit of volunteerism while recognizing the high level of professional expertise provided by field staff.
 Starting gross monthly salary is approximately A$3,267.
 Following the first year in-field, all fieldworker salaries are subject to subsequent increases based on expertise, experience, and increasing levels of responsibility.

-- Three days Pre-departure Welcome days (please note during COVID we are having our pre-departure course online)
+- Two days Pre-departure Welcome days (please note during COVID we are having our pre-departure course online)